pavsob/ANGLERFISH-NAVIGATION-SYSTEM---navigation-by-mobile-robots-in-unstructured-spaces/README.md

-# ANGLERFISH NAVIGATION SYSTEM-navigation by mobile robots in unstructured spaces
+# ANGLERFISH NAVIGATION SYSTEM - navigation by mobile robots in unstructured spaces
 Dissertation Project - University of St Andrews

 To get to know details about the developed method, read chapter 2.5 in the dissertation document.